-Journal/Quests/Special Items (looks like a book) - Displays a window where you can read everything you have put in your journal and see all special items and quests you currently have.
-To switch between these three modes, use the buttons at the top of the window.
+Journal/Quests/Special Items/Diary (a book) - Displays a window where you can read everything you have put in your journal and see all special items and quests you currently have.
+There is also a diary that records major events in the storyline.
+To switch between these four modes, use the buttons at the top of the window.

-Quick Spell buttons (buttons eight through eleven) - These buttons enable you to select commonly used spells and abilities more quickly.
-Press one of these four buttons, and a window will come up displaying all of the spells you know.
-Select one to set the Quick Spell button.
+Quick Use buttons (buttons eight through fifteen) - These buttons enable you to select commonly-used spells, abilities, and items more quickly.
+Press one of these buttons, and a window will come up displaying all of the spells and battle disciplines you know.
+Select one to set the Quick Use button.
 Later, you can press the button to cast that spell.